teknostatik/debian/README.md

     apt install -y sudo
     sudo usermod -aG sudo <your username>

+Or alternately, install Debian without a root password and this step shouldn't be required.

 You will also need some extra repositories enabled.
 My `/etc/apt/sources.list` looks like this:

     deb http://deb.debian.org/debian bullseye main contrib non-free